Ebazhanov/linkedin-skill-assessments-quizzes/CONTRIBUTING.md

 **❓ Submitting Queries with Deliberation**

 > Queries are exclusively accepted from [this sanctioned source](https://www.linkedin.com/skill-assessments/hub/quizzes/).
 They serve as the gateway to our reservoir of knowledge and, as such, are held in the highest regard. 🏰💡

+**💻 Contributing for Hacktoberfest

+> For contributions relating to Hacktoberfest, please follow the [Hacktoberfest participation rules](https://hacktoberfest.com/participation/) as well as the contributing guidelines listed above.